krasimir/cssx/docs/cssx-lang.md

 }).apply(this);
 ```

-And results in a valid CSS:
+And it results in a valid CSS:

 ```css
 body {